AlisonIR/Photo-Gallery-React/README.md

-# Photo-Gallery-React
+# Pixis-React
-A photo gallery where you can search by interestings and shows you a breve description about them, created using Pixabay API.
+A gallery where you can find photos based on what you like, each image comes with a short description about them, created using Pixabay API.